Purdue-CS193/homework-0-eyoune/index.md

 # Elliott's First CS193 Homework

 - Learning the basics of coding in a fun way.
-- Friendly class environment
+- Friendly class environment.
-- Learning how to use GitHub and adding projects to it
+- Learning how to use GitHub and adding projects to it.
-- Helpful TA's and classmates
+- Helpful TA's and classmates.
-- Hands-on coding assignments
+- Hands-on coding assignments.

 ## Welcome to GitHub Pages